SanchezSobrino/Visual-Mouse-Helper/README.md

 ===================

 ![Sample screencast][gif]

-Visual Mouse Helper are two little filled circled that follows the mouse and stays on top of any application whatever it happens.
+Visual Mouse Helper are two little filled circles that follows the mouse and stays on top of any application whatever it happens.

 You can get the last release from here: [download][bin]